 Families sometimes like to show their appreciation for their children's teachers with a gift, either for the holidays or at the end of the year.
 What teachers like best is a sincere note of thanks.
-Expensive gifts are not appropriate or expected and can be a source of embarrassing distinction to children in the classroom.
+Your FAMbassador may contact you about contributing to a class gift.